Welcome to the 2025 STAR Sensory Symposium

 Join us for an inspiring online symposium that will transform your professional and personal world.
 This year's symposium brings together health professionals from all disciplines to explore the vital theme of "Belonging."
 In a world increasingly marked by hyper-individualism, this event aims to cultivate community and connection as essential components of well-being.

-Hosted by STAR, this symposium will feature renowned speakers, including Drs.
-Briget Carter, Gail Whiteford, Amy Pearson, and Georgia Pavlopoulou.
+Hosted by STAR, this symposium will feature renowned speakers, including Drs Brigit Carter, Gail Whiteford, Amy Pearson, Georgia Pavlopoulou and Lovette Jallow.
 Together, they will share insights and practical strategies to foster belonging in healthcare settings, emphasizing the importance of collective well-being over isolation.

 Throughout the event, attendees will engage in a variety of sessions, including: